 The other benefit of lawn games is that they are a brilliant budget solution for wedding entertainment.
 Low cost and high on fun, they are spot on as ice breakers.
 You can be as imaginative as you like- and we think eccentricity is all part of the Great British wedding.
 There is nothing unhealthy about seeing a grown man dressed to the nines riding a space hopper!

-Northcote Manor Hotel: The Best of Outdoor Wedding Venues in North Devon
+Northcote Manor Hotel: The Best Outdoor Wedding Venue in North Devon

 Are you looking get married in a beautiful open air setting?
 At Northcote, we have an idyllic location, great facilities and all the experience you need to host wonderful garden weddings in North Devon.
 See our dedicated weddings section for more on what we offer, from excellent food to year round wedding packages that start at just £3500.